Probate Estate Administration Case Study

 She has without question, always been extremely helpful in her approach to me and thoroughly professional as to the conduct of the Estate.
 The process has meant that I have been assured that, at every step, it has been managed in a very efficient and pleasing manner."

-Many of our Probate Solicitors and Probate Case Handlers are members of the Society of Trusts and Estate Practitioners (STEP).
+Many Co-op Probate Solicitors and Case Handlers are members of the Society of Trusts and Estate Practitioners (STEP).
 All STEP members are subject to an extensive Code of Professional Conduct, requiring them at all times to act with integrity and in a manner that inspires the confidence, respect and trust of their clients and of the wider community.

 Probate Solicitors and Local Probate Consultants are available in England and Wales only for customers using our Probate Complete Service.